-The Philippines' Bureau of Immigration released Australian missionary nun Patricia Fox from detention on April 17, one day after she was arrested for allegedly violating the conditions of her stay
+The Philippines' Bureau of Immigration released Australian missionary nun Patricia Fox from detention on April 17, one day after she was arrested for allegedly violating the conditions of her stay in the country.

 "Our next step is how to get the case dismissed, because she's not an undesirable alien.
 Her work is very much desired by farmers and indigenous peoples," said the lawyer.
-Authorities deny crackdown

 Immigration bureau spokeswoman Antonette Mangrobang denied allegations by activist groups that the nun's arrest was part of a wider crackdown on foreigners who are critical of the government.

 "There is no crackdown.
 We are just implementing our existing regulations," said Mangrobang.

 Manila Auxiliary Bishop Broderick Pabillo said the Philippine government seems to be using the machinery of state "to bring down people, whoever and whatever their condition may be."